sindresorhus/merge-descriptors/README.md

 ## API

-### merge(Object destination, Object source [, bool overwrite])
+### merge(destination, source, overwrite)

-Merge properties from `source` object into `destination` object, preserving each property's descriptors.
-If `overwrite == false` then existing properties on `destination` will not be overwritten.
-The default value of `overwrite` is true.
+Merge properties from `source` object onto `destination` object, preserving each property's descriptors.
+The `overwrite` argument is optional and has default value `true`.
+If `overwrite == true` then existing properties on `destination` will be overwritten.
+If `overwrite == false`, existing properties on `destination` will not be overwritten.
 Returns the destination object.

 ## License